-Here’s how Mightybytes helped public media’s largest membership association solve significant content strategy and user experience problems that were adversely impacting the organization’s bottom line.
+Here’s how Mightybytes helped public media’s largest membership association solve significant messaging, content strategy, and user experience problems that were adversely impacting the organization’s bottom line and undermining their brand value.

 Greater Public promotes innovative strategies for public media development.
 With 253 member stations in public radio and television, the organization produces the largest annual conference in public media and provides practical, hands-on support to help its members thrive.

 Greater Public was using an outdated and improperly configured content management system, which, for a site with over 7,000 pages, resulted in repeated frustration for site admins and content managers, as well as countless DIY workarounds.
 Users complained that they couldn’t find relevant content when navigating the site or using its search tool and that the website was often confusing or unclear.
 Since Greater Public offers premium content behind a paywall, these problems had a direct impact on the organization’s bottom line.
 The organization asked Mightybytes to help them fix these issues.

 Discovery and Content Strategy Workshops